curiositymaker/curiositymaker/README.md

 ### Co-founder & CEO at Atomalabs Private Limited (Aug 2022 - Jun 2024)

-- Developed CrestNX, an innovative industrial training solution using VR and spatial computing
+- Developed www.crestnx.com , an innovative industrial training solution using VR and spatial computing
 - Led a team of 12 across various segments, serving international clients
 - Contributed to projects for Plotagon, Asian Paints, Z-Cut Movie Maker, and more